kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 * *lack of communication between teams*

 ### INEFFICIENT MEETINGS
-> Leaders run business meetings in a way that is perceived  a time waste.
-There are too many meetings, they lack focus, have no specific purpose or their outcome is not clear.
+> Leaders run business meetings in a way that is perceived as a waste of time.
+There are too many meetings, they lack focus, have no specific purpose or their outcome is unclear.

 __Exemplary statements reported by employees:__